abdulhalimaliakbar/differential_drive/README.md

 sudo apt-get update
 ```

 At this point I updated Ubuntu 16 software, installed `git`, any hardware drivers, and Sublime Text 3.
 These steps are not included in this documentation, as they depend on preferred development workflow.
 For example, for my Nvidia 860M graphics card, I find it useful to use the packages below.
+After installing the drivers, go into System Settings to select the latest one and reboot.

 ```
 sudo apt install nvidia-settings